TikhonJelvis/RL-book/chapter3/chapter3.md

 Equation \eqref{eq:mdp_optimal_policy} was a key construction in the above proof.
 In fact, Equation \eqref{eq:mdp_optimal_policy} will go hand-in-hand with the Bellman Optimality Equations in designing the various Dynamic Programming and Reinforcement Learning algorithms to solve the MDP Control problem (i.e., to solve for $V^*$, $Q^*$ and $\pi^*$).
 Lastly, it's important to note that unlike the Prediction problem which has a straightforward linear-algebra solution for small state spaces, the Control problem is non-linear and so, doesn't have an analogous straightforward linear-algebra solution.
 The simplest solutions for the Control problem (even for small state spaces) are the Dynamic Programming algorithms we will cover in the next chapter.

-## Variants and extensions of MDPs
+## Variants and Extensions of MDPs

 ### Size of Spaces and Discrete versus Continuous